giampaolo/pyftpdlib/docs/tutorial.rst

         main()

-It must be noted that the multi-thread approach should NOT be used with `UnixAuthorizer <api.html#pyftpdlib.authorizers.UnixAuthorizer>`__ or `WindowsAuthorizer <api.html#pyftpdlib.authorizers.WindowsAuthorizer>`__ .
+It must be noted that the multi-thread approach should NOT be used with `UnixAuthorizer`_ or `WindowsAuthorizer`_ .
 Reason: every time the FTP server accesses the filesystem (e.g. for creating or renaming a file) the authorizer will temporarily impersonate the currently logged on user by changing effective user or group ID of the current process.

 .. _pre-fork-model:

 Pre fork model
 ^^^^^^^^^^^^^^

 There is also a third option (UNIX only): the pre-fork model.
 Pre-fork means that a certain number of worker processes are ``spawn()``-ed before starting the server.
 Each worker process will keep using a 1-thread, async concurrency model, handling multiple concurrent connections, but the workload is split.
 This way the delay introduced by a blocking function call is amortized and divided by the number of workers, and thus also the disk I/O latency is minimized.
 Every time a new connection comes in, the parent process will automatically delegate the connection to one of the worker processes, so from the app standpoint this is completely transparent.
 As a general rule, it is always a good idea to use this model in production.
 The optimal value depends on many factors including (but not limited to) the number of CPU cores, the number of hard disk drives that store data, and load pattern.
 When one is in doubt, setting it to the number of available CPU cores would be a good start.

 .. code-block:: python